ngi-nix/weblate/README.md

+**This effort was superseeded [by the NixOS module in this PR](https://github.com/NixOS/nixpkgs/pull/325541).
+Please use it's branch or, as soon as it's merged, the official NixOS module.**

 # About this flake

 This Nix flake packages [Weblate](https://weblate.org/en/), a web based translation tool.
 It is fully usable and tested regularly.